 What Should You Wear to the Gym?

-With this in mind, what should you wear to the gym?
 In general, you should wear comfortable clothes that allow full range of motion.
 Examples are t-shirts, tank tops, running shorts, athletic shorts, long sleeve t-shirts, sweat shirts, sweat pants, running pants, athletic socks and shoes, baseball caps, skull caps, and weight-lifting gloves.

 However, like I already mentioned, it seems further explanation is warranted.